Stable many-body resonances in open quantum systems: Open quantum system dynamics

-In figure \ref{Fig2}(a) we plot the populations of states $\ket{\psi_i}$ with $i= 0,1$ for the integer resonance condition $\Omega=U$.
-The lower panel (b) shows the populations of states $|\psi_i\rangle$ with $i= 0,3$ for the fractional resonance condition $\Omega=U/2$.
+In Figs. \ref{Fig2} and \ref{Fig3}, we plot the populations of states $\ket{\psi_i}$ with $i= 0, 1, 2, 3, 4, 5$ for the integer resonance condition $\Omega_1=U$ and fractional resonance condition $\Omega_2=U/2$, respectively.
 We identify populations as $P_i(t)=|\langle \psi_i|\psi(t)\rangle|^2$.
-In both panels, $P_i$ with $i= 0,1,3$ are populations numerically computed considering a closed system scenario govern by the Hamiltonian (\ref{eq:HBH}), and $P^D_i$ with $i= 0,1,3$ are populations numerically obtained considering decay and dephasing mechanisms acting upon each lattice site.
-We stress that the populations of states $\ket{\psi_1}$ and $\ket{\psi_2}$ are the same, so we only show $P_1(t)$ along this work.
+In both figures, $P_i$ are populations numerically computed considering a closed system scenario governed by the Hamiltonian (\ref{eq:HBH}), and $P^D_i$ are populations numerically obtained considering decay and dephasing mechanisms acting upon each lattice site via the master equation (\ref{MEBH}).
+We stress that the populations of states $\ket{\psi_1}$ and $\ket{\psi_2}$ are the same, so we only show $P_1(t)$.

-In our numerical simulations we use realistic values for decay ($\kappa_{jk}$) and dephasing ($\gamma_{jk}$) rates of superconducting circuit experiments \cite{PhysRevLett.114.010501}.
-Also, single site frequency $\omega$ and hopping rate $J_0$ are taken from Ref.\cite{PhysRevResearch.3.033043}, and $U=40J_0$, see the caption of figure \ref{Fig2} for details.
-The results shown in figure~\ref{Fig2} allow us to conclude that noisy mechanisms negligibly affect the emerging dynamics of many-body resonances.
-It is worth mentioning that despite the long time needed for the population of state $\ket{\psi_3}$ to occur with highest probability in the fractional resonance case, the system dynamics is robust under loss mechanisms.